-Apply for an Arts In Healthcare Project Grant today!
-Click here to access the RISCA grant portal.
+Click here to access the RISCA grant portal for organizations.

 The Arts In Healthcare grant category recognizes the new partnership among the RI State Council on the Arts, the RI Department of Health, and the RI Teaching Artists Center.
 Arts in Healthcare grants are matching grants for projects that connect the arts with healthcare in hospitals and other healthcare settings.